What is tumbling?

 There are several options available that can enhance the tumbling process.
 A variable speed drive system allows the processor to tailor the rotational speed of the drum to the production.
 Faster speeds will give a more aggressive tumbling action and shorter cycle times.
 This is well suited to firm-textured meats.
 Slower speeds are much gentler to the product and are used on soft textured mats.
 Slower speeds would require a longer cycle time.

-Tumblers with intermittent times provide a means by which the processor can break the tumbling process into tumble and rest periods.
+Tumbling with intermittent timers provides a means by which the processor can break the tumbling process into tumble and rest periods.
 This can be useful in minimizing physical damage to soft textured products by giving it time to firm up before resuming tumbling.
 Periodic rest times also provide extra time for more even distribution.

 Should I use a vacuum?